 The students will use a breadboard, wiring, resistors, and LEDs to learn basic coding and electronic circuity.
 They will build a smart car robot, controlled by a Raspberry Pi, that uses sensors to learn its capabilities with interacting with the outside world.
 Students will discuss cybersecurity and its impact to their world.
 And finally, they will be given an opportunity to discover more projects using their raspberry pi.

-Mentors: Master Teacher Erin Havrilak
+Mentor: Master Teacher Erin Havrilak

 Assistant Teacher: Shaun Robinson

-Mentors: Master Teacher Carol Ochsner
+Mentor: Master Teacher Carol Ochsner

-Mentors: Master Teacher Aaron Burke
+Mentor: Master Teacher Aaron Burke